VanderPloegR1/companion/Raspberry-Pi---Read-This-First.md

 # Updating Companion
 Instructions for updating Companion on your Raspberry Pi can be found here: [[Updating Companion on your Raspberry Pi]]

+# Upgrading Companion
+If you have a Companion v1.4 build that you want to upgrade, you can find those instructions here: [[Upgrading Companion]]